Police officer charged with murder under new Washington law

 The case is the first filed against an officer since voters in Washington passed legislation in 2019, which was amended by the Legislature, that requires that an objective test be used to measure police shootings: whether another officer acting reasonably in the same circumstances would have believed deadly force was necessary.

-Satterberg noted that the officer was seven inches (17 centimeters) taller and 75 pounds (34 kilograms) heavier than Saray.
+Satterberg noted that the officer was seven inches (17 centimeters) taller and 75 pounds (34 kilograms) heavier than Sarey.

 Community activists had long tried to change the state’s standard for prosecuting police, which previously required prosecutors to prove that officers acted with malice - something no other state required.
 But early efforts failed, leading activists to propose Initiative 940.

-Note: This story has been updated to correct the name of the person shot.
-It is Jesse Sarey, not Saray.